Who We Are

 The EES Board

-Tony Twist (President) -- Aaron Wymer (Vice-President) -- Bruce Shields (Chair) -- Bill Thompson (Treasurer)+ 2017 -- Pat Bonner -- Wye Huxford -- Loren Stuckenbruck -- Ottie Mearl Stuckenbruck -- David Wright -- Dennis Lindsay (Secretary)
+Tony Twist (President) -- Dennis Lindsay (Vice President) -- Bruce Shields (Board Chair) -- Don Thompson (Treasurer) -- Megan Herring (Secretary) —Richard Justice — Pat Bonner -- Meego Remmel -- Loren Stuckenbruck -- Ottie Mearl Stuckenbruck -- Christian Witzmann

 The Institute is sponsored by the European Evangelistic Society (EES).
 EES is a ministry of a group of churches known historically as the Stone-Campbell Movement (or Restoration Movement) which originated in the USA in the early 19th century.
 These churches today are called the Christian Churches (Disciples of Christ), Christian Churches and Churches of Christ.